-And I retitled the story Welcome to the Lucky Country to make the contrast between the group’s dream and reality even starker.
+And I retitled the story Welcome to the Lucky Country to underscore the stark contrast between the group’s dream and reality.

 As for the fictional Lucky Country, I borrowed an idea from Terra Nullius by Claire G. Coleman.
 But no spoilers, you’ll have to read her book - which I highly recommend.
 (Amazon affiliate link.)